KenKundert/why-invest-in-bitcoin/README.rst

 is largely used by individuals.
 However, there is increasing evidence that it is now being adopted by corporations.
 For example, `MicroStrategy
 <https://news.bitcoin.com/nasdaq-microstrategy-bitcoin-425-million/>`_ just
 moved $425M, the bulk of its financial reserves, into bitcoin.
-This is expected to reduce volatility and increase its price.
+The increased adoption reduces volatility and increases price.
 There is a strong advantage to those like MicroStrategy that move early, so the transition is likely to be rapid.
 There is currently $5T in the reserves of publicly traded companies.
 If half of that moves into bitcoin its price will rise by at least an order of